 - salt and pepper to taste (optional)

-- ½ tsp baking soda (bi-carb soda) not baking powder!
+- ½ teaspoon baking soda (bi-carb soda) not baking powder!

-- ½ tsp oil such as canola or sunflower
+- ½ teaspoon oil such as canola or sunflower

 - In a bowl, combine beef slices with beef marinade ingredients.
 Mix well and marinate for 10 minutes.